Made in Maine, since 1983

 Woven into the fabric of Maine since 1983.

-Inspired by timeless design and passion for color, texture and natural fibers, the first pieces to come off the Brahms Mount production line were made of flax, wool and cotton.
-They were woven by a core staff of skilled local craftspeople using antique shuttle looms, the backbone of Maine's textile tradition since the 1800s.
+Inspired by color, texture and natural fibers, the first pieces to come off the production line were made of proprietary yarns spun from natural flax, wool and cotton fibers.
+The pieces were woven by a core staff of skilled local craftspeople using antique shuttle looms, the backbone of Maine's textile tradition since the 1800s.

 The team worked out of a mill in Hallowell, Maine, overlooking the Kennebec River, just upstream from where ship docks once hummed with activity as Maine’s textile industry rose to world-renowned status.
-In keeping with the state’s rich textile heritage, these dedicated artisans turned out heirloom-quality blankets and throws that quickly caught the attention of customers looking for something more wholesome, distinctive and enduring than the poly-based products that were suddenly everywhere.
+In keeping with the state’s rich textile heritage, these dedicated artisans turned out heirloom-quality blankets and throws that quickly caught the attention of customers looking for something more wholesome, distinctive and enduring than the ubiquitous poly-based products.